mhcho1994/FIRE_CP_Modelica/README.md

 ## Supported Models

 ### 1. Rover
 The rover model captures full **vehicle dynamics**, including suspension, tire–ground interaction, and drive–motor coupling.
 On the cyber side, it incorporates **embedded control algorithms**, **sensor fusion**, and **communication delay/fault injection interfaces**, enabling emulations of **cyber–physical vulnerabilities**.
-For vehicle parameters, please look into the comments and explanations in the Modelica file.
+For vehicle parameters, please refer to the in-line comments and explanations in the Modelica source files.

 This model is based on and extends the approaches described in:
 - [Ref.
-1 (Chassis Dynamics)] *X. Yang, “Improvements in vehicle handling and stability by a novel wheel slip coordination control scheme,” IJVD, vol. 62, no. 2/3/4, p.
+1] (Chassis Dynamics) *X. Yang, “Improvements in vehicle handling and stability by a novel wheel slip coordination control scheme,” IJVD, vol. 62, no. 2/3/4, p.
 206, 2013, doi: 10.1504/IJVD.2013.052702.*
 - [Ref.
-2 (Tire-Ground Interaction)] *T.-Y. Kim, S. Jung, and W.-S. Yoo, “Advanced slip ratio for ensuring numerical stability of low-speed driving simulation: Part II—lateral slip ratio,” Proceedings of the Institution of Mechanical Engineers, Part D: Journal of Automobile Engineering, vol. 233, no. 11, pp. 2903–2911, Sep.
+2] (Tire-Ground Interaction) *T.-Y. Kim, S. Jung, and W.-S. Yoo, “Advanced slip ratio for ensuring numerical stability of low-speed driving simulation: Part II—lateral slip ratio,” Proceedings of the Institution of Mechanical Engineers, Part D: Journal of Automobile Engineering, vol. 233, no. 11, pp. 2903–2911, Sep.
 2019, doi: 10.1177/0954407018807040.*
 - [Ref.
-3 (Vehicle Rollover)] *M. Doumiati, Victorino ,A., Charara ,A., and D. and Lechner, “Lateral load transfer and normal forces estimation for vehicle safety: experimental test,” Vehicle System Dynamics, vol. 47, no. 12, pp. 1511–1533, Dec.
+3] (Vehicle Rollover) *M. Doumiati, Victorino ,A., Charara ,A., and D. and Lechner, “Lateral load transfer and normal forces estimation for vehicle safety: experimental test,” Vehicle System Dynamics, vol. 47, no. 12, pp. 1511–1533, Dec.
 2009, doi: 10.1080/00423110802673091.*
 - [Ref.
-4 (Sensor Fusion)] *S. O. H. Madgwick, “An eﬃcient orientation ﬁlter for inertial and inertial/magnetic sensor arrays,” 2010.*
+4] (Sensor Fusion) *S. O. H. Madgwick, “An eﬃcient orientation ﬁlter for inertial and inertial/magnetic sensor arrays,” 2010.*

 ---